51r/packer-ubuntu-nginx-page/README.md

 ## What does the script.sh do
 1. Update the package lists
-2. Install nginx
+2. Install nginx & unzip
-3. Install unzip
-4. Download latest release to nginx
+3. Download latest release оf the code to the instance
-5. Unzip release.zip
+4. Unzip release.zip
-6. Allow nginx in firewall
+5. Allow nginx in firewall
-7. Clean-up
+6. Clean-up